 22. Shame Doesn’t Like Daylight

 One of the most invisible emotions is Shame.
 You can be embarrassed about some part of your body or about something you have done.
 You can feel this way for other people or for a group of people.
-Shame includes a lot of taboo, secrecy and keeping quiet.
+It includes a lot of taboo, secrecy and keeping quiet.
 It can literally choke people and make them feel powerless.
 The big disadvantage of shame is that people keep it bottled up as a big secret inside.
 They don’t talk about it and it causes them to retreat.
 Shame is often an important cause of shyness and not being able to talk to other people.

 Much Shame, Little Self-worth

 Shame goes even deeper than feelings of guilt.
 With feelings of guilt you suffer because of mistakes you have made.
-With shame, you have the feeling that you are a mistake.
+You have the feeling that you are a mistake.
 Your self-worth is often hard to find when there is a lot of shame dwelling inside of you.
 People with BDD are really familiar with this.
 BDD = Body Dysmorphic Disorder.
 They are convinced that they are ugly and suffer intensely because of it.
 These people usually stay inside and socialize with other people as little as possible.
 The cause of this often stems from comments made to them about their appearance during their youth.
 Those comments hit so hard that they have taken on a life of their own.

-Men and Women Experience Shame Differently
+Men and Women Experience It Differently

 Community of Shame